hawabah/idbuntu/README.md

 ## Features

 * Installs a bunch of softwares -- `tor-browser` and `skype` included
-* Configures a session that is used ass a template for guest sessions
+* Configures a session that is used as a template for guest sessions
 * Many more to come

 ## HOWTO